Skip to main content

 There's good discussion to be had on how much profit-incentivisation is justified, and I would defend it.
 Profit is good.
 Greater profits allow for greater games to be made.
 We can't really defer all blame to the involvement of 'suits', because the 'suits' serve the very important purpose of keeping the lights on.
 It's their job to make sure that the creation of expensive games remains sustainable.
 To be explicit, we're probably referring to publishers here, or the publishing arm of a game company.
 I'd also hesitate to make accusations of greed.
 Anyone selling a product would likely hope to make as much money off of that product that they could.

 My romantic belief is that there's no material equivalent for the fullfillment that comes from the pursuit of our craft.
 Life is short, and I think too much material desire leaves the soul wanting.
 But the discussion I'd like to have here is from a business perspective.
-Sure, let's make money, I'll put my suit on.
-My question, now, is for the suits behind the current trends in the industry.
+I'll put my suit on.
+Let's make money.
+My question now is for the other suits, those behind current trends in the industry.

 What the fuck are you doing?

-It's so painfully obvious with a little thoughtful consideration, in my humble opinion, that these trends aren't just bad for the consumer, but bad business practice, and averse to making sustainable profit.
-A suit should know that a quick buck and boosting quarterly profits make no promise for the long-term success of the venture.
-And a suit should know that the invisible hand's more of a bitch that karma ever was.
-Let this be a post-mortem for those about to be crushed by it.
+It's obvious, in my opinion, that upon careful consideration these trends aren't just bad for the consumer, but bad business practice, and averse to making sustainable profit.
+Suffice it to say that a quick buck and boosting quarterly profits make no promise for the long-term success of the venture.
+History has shown the invisible hand to be, much like karma, a real bitch.
+No corporation, no matter how large or entrenched, is safe from getting crushed by one too many small mistakes.

 This manifesto comes in the form of a short and focused case study.
 So without further ado: